masonniu1/Engr100-AccuracyAlgorithm/README.md

 # Engr101-AA

-Paste code into valid python IDE\
+Paste code into python IDE like PyCharm\
 In folder including code, insert train data and test data using\
 train_data.csv and test_data.csv as names\
 \